Take your smoking game to the next level. Find out everything you need to know for using an electric smoker.

-The quickest and easiest way to cooking is with an electric smoker.
-It’s a beginner friendly way to replicate charcoal or pellet smoking, without having to go through the steep learning curve.
+The quickest and easiest way of cooking is with an electric smoker.
+It’s a beginner-friendly way to replicate charcoal or pellet smoking, without having to go through the steep learning curve.

 They’re safer and cheaper to use, while still boasting great quality and performance.

 Their real appeal lies in how hands-off you can be with them.
 This is one of the big differences between electric smoker and propane smokers.
 Its temperatures are monitored and controlled digitally.
 This means that once you have set up your meat and heat dial, you can more or less leave it to do its business.